dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

 the above example we created an ISO image, with the an ext4 filesystem [#f2]_.

-It is possible to provide **multiple** `type` elements with different `image` attributes inside the preferences section.
-For instance, the following XML snippet can be used to create a live image, an OEM installation image, and a virtual machine disk of the same appliance:
+It is possible to provide **multiple** `type` elements with **different** `image` attributes inside the preferences section.
+The following XML snippet can be used to create a live image, an OEM installation image, and a virtual machine disk of the same appliance:

 .. code-block:: xml